 PO BOX 1 Wheeling, IL 60090

-Due to current severe weather conditions, TNR appointments are suspended until mid-February.
+Due to current severe weather conditions, TNR appointments are suspended until the end of February.
 We appreciate your understanding and continued support in keeping our feline friends safe!